-We recognise that inspired students become confident and caring people and enthused students with a lifelong love of learning have greater future opportunities.
+We recognise that inspired students become confident people and enthused students with a lifelong love of learning have greater future opportunities.
 We will inspire and engage with our community with our adult education programme, remaining true to our village college tradition.

-Our curriculum is tailored according to need and embraces our comprehensive ideal, giving the students a pathway built for them and helps them to thrive as part of our healthy, happy community.
+Whilst we retain academic rigour, we strive for our curriculum to develop students’ potential to be truly accomplished people, instilling values of compassion, tolerance and care for others.
+The curriculum aims to promote fundamental British values: tolerance, resilience, respect and good citizenship, coupled with social, moral and spiritual understanding.
+We recognise that we must support our students to make strong choices to promote a healthy-lifestyle, in order to promote physical and mental wellbeing.
+Compassionate and empathetic, we want our students to add value to society.
+Our curriculum cares for all of our students, providing a pathway built for them as individuals and helps them to thrive as part of our healthy, happy community.
 Reflecting our inclusive creed, our curriculum is ambitious for all, allows access for all and supports those who most need our focus.
 We are clear: literacy, spoken communication and numeracy must be at the very heart of inclusion.